mark-i-m/os2/README.md

 - Userspace
     - Need to load the user code into the new virtual memory region.
-        - Need some sort of ELF loader... `gz/rust-elfloader` looks promising.
+        - Using `gz/rust-elfloader` to load ELFs.
-        - Will probably just hard-code binary into an array with initially...
+        - Hard-code binary into an array with initially...
 I don't really want to implement a file system.

+- Execute position-indep binaries in usermode.
+All executables need to be position-independent.

 - Paging
     - `memory::paging::map_region`